-11.22 London Recruitment
+12.22 London Recruitment

-If London is not Besieged then it provides an additional 2 RPs to the player who controls it.
-These RPs may use to add strength to blocks or deploy blocks in or adjacent to Buckingham & Hertfordshire.
-Each of these RPs may be used to add 1 strength to an Artillery block or to deploy an Artillery block at strength
+London provides an additional 2 RPs that a player may use to add strength to blocks or deploy blocks in or adjacent to Buckingham & Hertfordshire.
+Each of these RPs may be used to add 1 strength to an Artillery block or to deploy an Artillery block at strength 1.

-11.3 REGIONAL BLOCKS RETURN HOME
+12.3 REGIONAL BLOCKS RETURN HOME

-The players must move all Regional blocks and Regional Leaders back to their Home Regions.
+The players must move all Regional blocks, including Regional Leaders and Covenanter blocks, back to their Home Regions.
 A block may be placed in any Friendly Area provided that it does not result in the blocks in that Area exceeding the Supply Limit.
 If there is no eligible Area then the block is placed in the Recruitment Pool.
 London blocks must be placed in Buckingham & Hertfordshire, unless this is an Enemy Area, in which case the blocks are returned to the Recruitment Pool.
 Covenanter blocks may return either to the North or to Scotland.